There is something special about this great area of south Wales called The Black Mountains.

 More information on the tourism is available from these links:-

-Safety on the hills and Navigation:-The routes can be done with little difficulty in good clear weather but it is completely different if the weather is misty with low cloud or fog.
+The routes can be done with little difficulty in good clear weather but it is completely different if the weather is misty with low cloud or fog.

 It is worth knowing some of the landmarks with certainty, owing to them being very slight difference in height of a few of the peaks.
 This approximation in altitude is not always apparent unless they are seen from afar and a case in point is the dominating Gadair Ridge where the difference in height between summits such as Waun Fach and Pen y Gadair Fawr is that of only 11metres.